americocunhajr/SpringpotTune/README.md

    ```

 This package includes the following files:
+* Main_VOSpringpot_Calibration1.m --- Calibrates the variable-order springpot model parameters (elastic modulus, viscosity, initial & asymptotic fractional orders, characteristic time, etc.) to experimental creep data
+* Main_VOSpringpot_Calibration2.m --- Performs a second calibration stage using a phenomenological equation to capture the load-dependent behavior of the mechanical properties.
+This script uses the CEopt black-box package (without exposing the internal CEopt code) and compares the calibrated phenomenological curve against reference values obtained from the first calibration
+* Main_VOSpringpot_StrainCurves.m --- Computes and plots the strain evolution curve for a chosen material (PP or PVC) and load using the calibrated variable-order springpot model.
+The script reads the experimental data from CSV files, automatically discovers the available loads, and then filters the data for the selected load value
 * CEopt.m -- Cross-entropy solver
-* Main_ModelCalibration_VOSpringpot.m  -- Model calibration for the variable-order springpot
+* CreepDataPP.csv: Contains creep test data for polypropylene (PP) with columns for load (MPa), time (days), and strain (%)
+CreepDataPVC.csv: Contains creep test data for polyvinyl chloride (PVC) with columns for load (MPa), time (days), and strain (%)
-* PlotSemilogx2.m -- Auxiliary function to plot two temporal curves from given datasets in semilogx scale
+* PlotSemilogx2.m -- Auxiliary function to plot two curves from given datasets in semilogx scale
+* PlotLoglog2.m -- Auxiliary function to plot two curves from given datasets in loglog scale
+* Plot2.m -- Auxiliary function to plot two curves from given datasets in linear scale

 ### Documentation
 The routines in **SpringpotTune** are well-commented to explain their functionality.
 Each routine includes a description of its purpose, inputs, and outputs.